projectcontour/contour/examples/README.md

 ## `example-workload`

-An example workload using Ingress ([kuard.yaml](./example-workload/kuard.yaml)) and one using IngressRoute ([kuard-ingressroute.yaml](./example-workload/kuard-ingressroute.yaml)).

-There are also further IngressRoute examples under the `example-workload/ingressroute` directory.
+IngressRoute examples under the `example-workload/ingressroute` directory.
 See the [README](./example-workload/ingressroute/README.md) for more details on each example.

 ## `grafana`, `prometheus`